These rich-tasting Sweetened Condensed Milk marshmallows don't use corn syrup. They have a creamy color and a slight caramel flavor.

 Did you know you can make marshmallows using sweetened condensed milk?
 Neither did I. But after I made regular marshmallows for the first time, it got me thinking about what I could do to make them even better.

-Marshmallows are typically made with corn syrup, sugar, and gelatine.
-I started thinking about what I could use to replace the corn syrup, and sweetened condensed milk came to mind.
+Marshmallows are typically made with corn syrup, sugar, and gelatin.
+I started thinking about what I could use to replace the corn syrup and sweetened condensed milk came to mind.
 It's about the same consistency as corn syrup, and tastes SO good!

 A quick Google search led me to absolutely no existing recipes, so I made it up as I went along.
 Luckily, they (mostly) turned out great!